mattermost/docs/source/guides/integration.rst

 Mattermost Integration Guide
 ----------------------------

 Documentation on extending and integrating with the Mattermost server.
 For developer focused documentation, see `https://developers.mattermost.com/ <https://developers.mattermost.com/>`_.
+To help you get started with a building and contributing an integration, please also see our `Integration Contributions Guidelines </integrations/integration_contribution_guidelines*/>`_.

   .. note::
     To see a list of open source integrations please see the `Mattermost Integrations Directory <https://about.mattermost.com/community-applications/>`_